1What does a divorce cost?

-We’ve been doing this in Arizona (and specifically in Pima County) for nearly 30 years.
+We’ve been doing this in Arizona (and specifically in Pima County) for over 30 years.
 We know the laws and procedures here, most of the judges and many attorneys, and exactly what the court here wants.
 (As while we have state laws, each county and even each judge has their own preference for how they want certain things done.)
 We also handle ONLY divorce, so we do one thing and we do it right!
 Our owner has a degree as a paralegal and was one of the first to be certified in the state.
-We are an A+ member of the Better Business Bureau and in nearly 30 years, have had not one complaint filed.
+We are an A+ member of the Better Business Bureau and in over 30 years, haven't had one complaint filed.
 Most important, while professional, we’re not a bunch of stuffed shirts with fancy offices and expensive suits.– we're people just like you!
 Divorce shouldn’t be scary, and we try to make you as comfortable as possible in this most uncomfortable of times.

 10What do you mean by "preparation whle-u-wait"?

 We know your time is precious, especially while going through a divorce.
 Most firms have you either answer questions online or go to their office to meet and fill out a questionaire.
 (And isn't the main reason you're looking for help is you DON'T want to fill out any forms or questionaires?)
 Plus they make you come in numerous times to sign this or that.
 Whereas we meet with you just once and prepare your papers right then and there.
 So you'll walk out with a copy that very day.
 And completely understanding the process.
 (And then if there are changes, we can do that by phone and/or email.)
 Yes, it may take 30 minutes to an hour, but its a very interactive process, so your papers say exactly what you want.
 Divorce isn't one size fits all and neither are our papers.